 For those of you who are a little unsure, Ecuador is a small country of 15.49 million (2012) people on the Pacific coast of South America.
 To the immediate north is Colombia and to the south is Peru.
 Most of you know of Galapagos which is 1000 kms. off shore and is a unique part of Ecuador.
 The other areas include the Pacific coast, a segment of the Amazon and the Andes.
 I have moved to the Cotopaxi region in the Andes about 1.5 hours south of Quito, the capital.

 And my house is interesting.
-It is made of adobe, mud blocks, panted white with a red tile roof.
+It is made of adobe, mud blocks, painted white with a red tile roof.
 Built in 2009, it was originally designed by a Quito architectural firm to be a small scale restaurant in the country.
-Not as logical in layout as some houses it none the less has delightful unusual features like a tunnel hallway, a mirador lookout, a charming patio with moon and sun symbols in the stonework, rounded windows and doors, sculptures niches, and lovely red tile floors.
-And one space saying "studio” to me.
-In addition the property is like a blank canvas waiting for me to bring it alive.
-I am planning on gardens, edible, medicinal, floral and for dye stuffs, maybe even plantings of alfalfa and a wee alpaca or 2 (but give me time).
+Not as logical in layout as some houses it none the less has delightful unusual features like a tunnel hallway, a mirador lookout, a charming patio with moon and sun symbols in the stonework, rounded windows and doors, sculpture niches, and lovely red tile floors.
+And even enough space for a bit of a "studio” to me.
+In addition the property has been like a blank canvas waiting for me to bring it alive.
+I began by planning for gardens, edible, medicinal, floral and for dye stuffs, maybe even plantings of alfalfa and a wee alpaca or 2 (but give me time).
 And, of course, I will hunt for roses – I gather that David Austens can be grown here and a very large local rose farm has them!